 I’m sure that reading them all has put things into perspective, and given a new angle to your stuff.

-And if you have been inspired to start decluttering your own home and life as a result – then why not get started now with this simple list of 101 things to declutter.
+And lastly, if you’ve been inspired to start decluttering your own home and life as a result – then why not get started now with this simple list of 101 things to declutter.